-To prolong the Christmas holidays and relish in the family fun we were having, we headed off to Woburn Safari Park, voted as being one of “Britain’s Best Days Out for the Family”.
+Although out of season, we headed off to Woburn Safari Park a few years back, (and from all accounts the experience is still the same – my sister went there a couple of weeks ago in April 2021).
+Now back when we went, Woburn Safari Park was voted as being one of “Britain’s Best Days Out for the Family”.
 It was early January but we, the family, all wanted to savour some more family fun.

 And here we’re going to tell you why…